 - Q: Why take these courses at New River?

 A: New River Community College has been a leader in online learning courses.
-This particular online course is supported by an instructor who is passionate and knowledgeable about music and wants to instill that same passion and knowledge to her students through the interactive forum of online education.
+The instructor is passionate and knowledgeable about music and desires to instill that same passion and knowledge to her students through the interactive forum of online education.

 - Q: Who is this class designed for?